 In addition to an excellent academic department offering pupils the opportunity to study Drama at GCSE and A Level, there are a range of additional opportunities for passionate young performers to explore and experiment with the subject beyond the constraints of the curriculum.

 Dramatists at Shiplake College have sole use of the Tithe Barn Theatre, located in the listed Stableyard area of the College campus.
-The intimate venue thrusts performers in and amongst audience members to create an enthralling atmosphere for productions.
+This intimate venue thrusts performers in and amongst audience members to create an enthralling atmosphere for productions.

 Pupils are often encouraged to experiment with imaginative staging designs to fully utilise the space available.
 Shiplake actors and actresses have gained a reputation for producing challenging, fearless performances often in unusual spaces.